I can’t be the only one who’s wondered how long it takes to gain muscle, right?

 - Be active on your rest days.
 This will increase blood flow to your muscles and help facilitate muscle tissue repair.

-There you have it.
-The truth behind muscle gain.
 I hope after reading this post you remember to set realistic goals for the new year.
 If you need some ideas, here are some of ours 😉